Samikay/samikay_talon/README.md

-A (primarily) gamer's Talon Voice repo.
+A gamer's Talon Voice repo.

 ## How To Use